Inbox Zero in 2026: 8 Proven Strategies That Actually Work

 | Email Templates | 1-2 hours/week | Easy | Repetitive replies |

-- 28% of work time is spent on email (McKinsey research)
+- 28% of work time is spent on email โ over 11 hours per week (McKinsey research)

-- AI summarization can reduce newsletter reading time by 80%
+- AI summarization reduces newsletter reading time by 80%, saving 5+ hours weekly

 Related video from YouTube